ansible-collections/ibm_zos_core/README.md

 # IBM Z Core Collection

-The IBM Z core collection referred to as `ibm_zos_core` is part of the broader offering __Red Hat® Ansible Certified Content for IBM Z__ where `ibm_zos_core` supports tasks  such as creating data sets, submitting jobs, querying jobs, and retrieving job output.
+The IBM Z core collection, referred to as `ibm_zos_core`, is part of the broader offering __Red Hat® Ansible Certified Content for IBM Z__. `ibm_zos_core` supports tasks such as creating data sets, submitting jobs, querying jobs, and retrieving job output.

-The IBM Z core collection includes connection plugins, action plugins, modules, sample playbooks, and ansible-doc to automate tasks on Z.

 # Red Hat Ansible Certified Content for IBM Z
 __Red Hat® Ansible Certified Content for IBM Z__ provides the ability to connect IBM Z® to clients' wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
-This enables development and operations to automate on Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.
+This enables development and operations automation on Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.

-Collections as part of the broader offering __Red Hat® Ansible Certified Content for IBM Z__ will initially be made available on Galaxy and later made available as certified content and accessable through Automation Hub.
+Collections, as part of the broader offering __Red Hat® Ansible Certified Content for IBM Z__, will initially be made available on Galaxy and later made available as certified content and accessable through Automation Hub.

 # Features